Image

 In the event the case is successful, a small percentage of your damages will be deducted with VAT to pay for this service.
 The percentage which Compensate will charge depends on the degree of risk involved.
 We believe that this is the fairest method of giving clients access to justice whilst ensuring their cases are fully investigated, prepared and funded.

-Don’t take our word for it, just read many of the court decisions and case studies on our website, or watch Joanne's story.
+Don’t take our word for it, just read many of the court decisions and case studies on our website.

 Beware of compensation offers which may be too good